 One member from the Social Sciences Division other than Psychology

 One member from the community

-One appointed administrator to assist the work of the committee (non-voting)
+IRB Administrator - One appointed administrator to assist the work of the committee (non-voting)

-The role of the staff is to:
+The role of the IRB Administrator is to:

 The IRB Chair provides leadership for the development and implementation of policies and procedures for the protection of human subject participants in research.
 The Chair is also responsible for scheduling timely reviews of the process, conducting training and outreach programs, and submitting reports required by Trinity College and federal agencies.